crislobo-alt/kai-yt-music-KaiOSv3/README.md

 # YT Music

 ## The title explain everything
+## Originally made by arma7x, this is my attempt to port yt-music to Kai OS v3 :)

 ##### master(v2.x.x):
 - Stream audio from local file, fallback to network stream(DONE)